Beyond the Barbed Wire

-Setsuo Tomita was 10 years old when he and his family were forcibly relocated to the Manzanar incarceration camp in 1942.
-There, they lived in a cramped 20-by-25-foot space shared with seven family members, separated from neighboring units by only cloth partitions.
-Their room was furnished with a single oil stove, a bare lightbulb, and army-issued cots.
+Setsuo Tomita was 10 years old when he and his family were forcibly relocated from their home in San Fernando Valley to the Manzanar incarceration camp in 1942.
+There, they lived in a 20-by-25-foot “apartment” shared with eight family members.
+Their room was furnished with only a single oil stove, a bare lightbulb, and army-issued cots.

 Five years later, his father was at last able to purchase a home.
 One of Setsuo’s memories from that time is simply turning on a faucet and feeling hot water flow—a quiet moment of joy after years of hardship.